trueheart78/book-notes/go-systems-programming/ch05-files-and-directories.md

 -rwxr-xr-x  1 root  wheel  38624 Mar 23 01:57 /bin/ls
 ```

-here, we'll look at how to print those permissions using Go in the `permissions.go` file.
+Here, we'll look at how to print those permissions using Go in the `permissions.go` file.

 ```go
 package main